This article originally appeared on VICE UK

 What about tone?
 This could easily have turned into something really over-wrought, bashing the audience over the head with one perspective.
 How did you try to balance that out?

-But what sort of place for this pseudo-activism is there in theatre?
+But what sort of place for this pseudo-activism is there in theater?

 I've written the play so it can be adapted, should there be developments later on in the Pitchford inquiry.
 Of course, when I first started researching this three years ago or so, it wasn't so much known then.
 But more information just keeps coming and coming, and I think that's just going to continue, as more officers are exposed, as more relationships are discovered and as there's more corruption with police desperately trying to hide what they did.
 I think that's going to be really interesting.